Local-to-Global Extensions to Wildly Ramified Covers of Curves: Introduction

-Understanding the functor $\psi_{Y,y}$ allows us to use the geometry of Galois covers of curves to classify automorphisms of $k[[t]]$ as in \cite{autk}.
-Conversely, it allows us to use extensions of $k((t))$ in order to classify filtrations of ramification groups of Galois covers of curves with Galois group a $p$-group as noted in the survey \cite{survey}.
+Understanding the functor $\psi_{Y,y,G}$ allows us to use the geometry of Galois covers of curves to classify automorphisms of $k[[t]]$ as in \cite{BCPS}.
+Conversely, it allows us to use extensions of $k((t))$ in order to classify filtrations of ramification groups of Galois covers of curves with Galois group a $p$-group as noted in the survey \cite{HOPK}.

-Questions about $\psi_{Y,y}$ can be approached by turning to \e cohomology.
-Throughout this paper, for a scheme $S$ and a (not necessarily abelian) group $G$, we denote by $H^1(S,G)$ the \v{C}ech cohomology ${\check{H}}^1_{et}(S,\underline{G})$ of the constant sheaf of groups with coefficients in $G$ with respect to the \e site on $X$; this cohomology set parameterizes principal $G$-bundles on $X$ \cite{milne}.
-The inclusion of the ring of regular functions on $Y'$ into the Laurent series field $\OO(Y') \hookrightarrow k((t))$ induces a map $\Sp k((t)) \to Y'$ which we can think of as inclusion of the formal deleted neighborhood around $y$ into $Y'$.
-Hence, we obtain a map $H^1(Y',G)\to H^1(k((t)), G)$ which we denote by $\Psi_{Y,y,G}$.
-We note that $\Psi_{Y,y,G}$ is induced from $\psi_{Y,y}$ by restricting to $G$-covers and passing to isomorphism classes.
+Questions about $\psi_{Y,y,G}$ can be approached by turning to \'{e}tale cohomology.
+Throughout this paper, for a scheme $S$ and a (not necessarily abelian) group $G$, we denote by $H^1(S,G)$ the \v{C}ech cohomology $\check{H}^1_{et} (S,G)$ of the constant sheaf of groups with coefficients in $G$ with respect to the \'{e}tale site on $X$; this cohomology set parameterizes principal $G$-bundles on $X$ \cite{milneLEC}.
+The map from the ring of regular functions on $Y'$ into the Laurent series field $\mathcal{O}(Y') \to k((t))$ coming from the Cohen Structure Theorem induces a map $\Spec k((t)) \to Y'$ which we can think of as inclusion of the formal deleted neighborhood around $y$ into $Y'$.
+Hence, we obtain a map $H^1(Y', G) \to H^1(k((t)), G)$ which we denote by $\Psi_{Y,y,G}$.
+We note that $\Psi_{Y,y,G}$ is induced from $\psi_{Y,y,G}$ by passing to isomorphism classes.

 We pose some basic questions about $\Psi_{Y,y,G}$.